Applying to Saint Paul Public Schools

 Up to 25 percent of available seats in certain low-poverty schools will be set aside for students residing in these neighborhoods.

-Area: Priority will be given to students who live within the identified Area (A-F1/ F2), but outside a school’s Community Zone.
+Priority will be given to students who live within the identified Area (A-F1/F2), but outside a school’s Community Zone.

-District: Priority will be given to St. Paul residents applying to a school that is identified as a District Magnet.
+Priority will be given to Saint Paul residents applying to a school that is identified as a District Magnet.

-Out of district: Students living outside the city of St. Paul will be admitted to district schools, if space allows.
+Students living outside the city of Saint Paul will be admitted to district schools, if space allows.

 Important Considerations Before Applying to a School